Akurium/SB-Qidi-Q1-Pro-printhead/README.md

 # SB-Qidi-Q1-Pro-printhead
-Stealthburner printhead for Qidi Q1 pro hotend
+Add a Stealthburner printhead for Qidi Q1 pro hotend, it even fits by connectors to BTT 2209 (RP2040)